-Banks and financial institutions are increasingly feeling the pressure to migrate IT services from on-premise, self-managed data-centers to public cloud services.
+Banks and financial institutions are increasingly feeling the pressure to migrate IT services from on-premise, self-managed data centers to public cloud services.
 There are significant advantages in cloud computing like native elasticity and resilience.
-It can also help to reduce costs through outsourcing non-critical services into metered on-demand cloud environments.
+It can also help businesses cut expenses by outsourcing non-critical services into metered on-demand cloud environments.
 These advantages align well with modern goals for rapid and agile development and delivery of products and services, to differentiate banks and others from their competition.

 Hybrid IT Landscapes